 Skip to main content

-← All Models
+← All models

 Magistral Medium

-Mistral · mistral family · Official Docs
+Mistral · mistral family · Official docs

 Magistral Medium 1.2 is Mistral's answer to the reasoning model trend — a dedicated chain-of-thought model with explicit [THINK]/[/THINK] tokens that make reasoning traces inspectable and debuggable.
 This transparency is a significant advantage for Refrase's prompt optimization workflow: users can see exactly how the model reasons and tune prompts to guide that reasoning.
 The 131K max output tokens is generous for reasoning-heavy tasks.
 The key limitation is the proprietary nature — unlike Mistral Large 3, this model cannot be self-hosted, locking users into Mistral's API.
 The 40K optimal context threshold is notably lower than the 128K advertised maximum, so Refrase should flag this discrepancy in recommendations.
 At $2/$5 per million tokens, it sits in the premium tier — best reserved for high-value reasoning tasks where the thinking trace visibility justifies the cost premium over alternatives.